General Education Program

 - to help students understand the values inherent in their culture and to be aware of other cultural traditions, values, and beliefs.

 University College offers many of these courses, specially tailored to the unique academic needs of its students.
-Some of the courses we have recently offered are:
+Some of the courses we have offered in the past are:

 - ENGL 2380 - Introduction to Poetry: Exposes the student to the development, forms, and techniques of poetry.
 Some attention is paid to prosodical, musical, and metrical effects.